mayorD19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-A script that converts binary into base 10.
 12-A script that prints combination of letter except oo.
 13-A script that prints a number in 2 decimal places.
+14-A script that converts to decimal to hexadecimal.